 1. Air drying

-I put anywhere from a nickel to a quarter-sized dollop of the product in my hands, rub them together, and scrunch it into my hair with my wet hair flipped upside down.
-I part my hair how I want it and style a few curls around my face using the “finger technique” (shown in the video below) and that’s it.
+I put anywhere from a nickel to a quarter-sized dollop of the product in my hands, rub them together, and scrunch it into my wet hair flipped upside down.
+I part my hair how I want and that’s it!
 The key to allowing curly hair to air dry is LEAVING IT ALONE.
 Don’t fiddle with it, touch it, brush it…anything!
 The more you fuss with your wet curls, the more you’ll screw with the texture, adding frizz and causing your curls to fall out and look weird.

 2. Using a Diffuser

-Instead of giving you a lengthy text description, I’ll share a video explaining the process for me, narrated by my very own hair guru Amanda Eggimann!
+Instead of giving you a lengthy text description, I’ll share a video explaining the process for me!

 Step Four: Prepare for Compliments From Strangers